 A project brief outlines everything you want to accomplish with your video and gives you a chance to set expectations before even interviewing a prospect.
 Important information to include in the brief are:

 Compare your Project Brief to the Company’s Past Productions

-When researching video production companies, all good ones should have a portfolio and be willing to share that portfolio with you.
+When researching video production companies, reputable companies should have a portfolio and be willing to share that portfolio with you.

 Make sure you are taking a look at all of their past work to ensure they are capable of providing what you are looking for in the video.

-Compare your project brief to the videos a company has produced.
+Compare your project brief to the videos the company has produced.

 Ask Vital Questions to Know How Your Project Will be Handled

 Now is the time to interview the companies you know can deliver what is contained in your project brief.
 Some critical questions you should ask include: